Megumi-WordPress-User-Manual/Intro/revise-an-article.md

 <img src="https://cloud.githubusercontent.com/assets/7699775/7000712/ed674920-dc65-11e4-8a7f-82911eead8e1.png">

 3. Check the box **Open link in a new window/tab** if you want to open the link in a new windown or tab.
-Otherwise. don't check it.
+Otherwise, don't check it.

 4. Then click "**Add Link**".